BeyondMagic/beyondmagic/README.md

 + a website showing the most horrific events in the last two centuries.
 + a visually wonderful game in C++!
 + a voice recognizer to word in C++!
++ a input-engine in TypeScript that doesn't suck!

 ___